mattermost/mattermost-test-management/data/test-cases/channels/channels/LHS-add-channels.md

 **Objective**

-Ensure proper functionality of the LHS Add Channels CTA for users depending upon permission settings\
+Ensure proper functionality of the LHS Add Channels CTA for users depending upon permission settings
 - Permission enabled to create Public and/or Private channels
 - Permission disabled to create Public and Private channels

-**Precondition**

 ---